-- Check-In: Upon arrival in New Haven, please check in with OISS.
-Scholar check-in is at 9 AM on Monday, Wednesday & Friday at OISS.
+- Check-In: Upon arrival in New Haven, please check in on OISS Connect.

 - Form DS-2019: At orientation, we will review your immigration documents (passport, visa stamp, I-94 record and Form DS-2019).
 The Form DS-2019 is similar to an immigration contract.
 If anything changes, you must notify OISS and have the form updated, including in the following:

 - Expiration/ extension (section 3) - The end date on your DS-2019 should never expire while you hold an appointment at Yale.
 Take a moment to note the expiration date, mark it in your calendar, and remember to request an extension if you will stay longer.

 - Funding amount and source (section 5) - The only activity you are permitted to be paid for is the one described here.
 You must consult an OISS adviser in advance if you wish to take up any other work during your stay.
 (See information about incidental employment.)

 - Program Objective: You have been invited to Yale to engage is specific activities (research, study, teaching, etc.).
 To maintain legal status you must continue in this same objective, and be making what Yale considers to be normal and successful progress towards these goals.